The Carrington Event: The Solar Storm That Set Telegraphs on Fire (And Could Wipe Out the Internet Today)

 Prep Without Panic

-Not to be dramatic (okay, maybe a little), but if the Carrington Event had happened in 2025, most of us would be sitting in the dark wondering how to charge our phones.
+Not to be dramatic (okay, maybe I hit that a long time ago), but if the Carrington Event had happened in 2025, most of us would be sitting in the dark wondering how to charge our phones.

 That’s why I keep this solar-powered emergency radio + charger (I am in fact a doomsday prepper, and my coworkers think I walk around wearing a tin-foil hat most of the time!) in the house.
 It’s compact, charges with the sun, has a flashlight, and can power your phone in a pinch.